Gentle mannered, playful and affectionate!

 These non-sporting dogs are small, but sturdy.
 They typically have a height between 9.5 and 11.5 inches tall and weigh between 11 and 18 pounds.
 While they are small dogs, they are not considered a toy breed.
 Bichon puppies have an exceptionally soft and supple white, cream or apricot-colored coat that should turn snowy white by the time they reach adulthood.

 Bichons are generally good with children and other pets.
 Their small size also makes them a good choice for apartment or city living.
 Bichons need minimal exercise and will be content to spend as much time as possible with their families.
+Learn more about the best dogs for apartment living here.

 3 Pros and Cons of Owning a Bichon Frise